Wireless AI Evolution: From Statistical Learners to Electromagnetic-Guided Foundation Models: Framework of EIT-SPT Enabled Wireless Foundation Models

 \subsection{EIT-SPT: Tri-Level Hierarchical Framework}

-As illustrated in Fig.~\ref{EIT}, the proposed EIT-SPT framework that embeds EIT into the lifecycle of WFMs, aims to create models that are not only powerful learners but also inherently understand the electromagnetic environment they operate in.
+As illustrated in Fig.~\ref{EIT}, the proposed EIT-SPT framework that embeds EIT into the lifecycle of WFMs, aims to create models that are not only powerful learners but also inherently understand the EM environment they operate in. {While EIT provides the structural inductive bias, statistical information theory complements this by governing the optimization process to ensure efficient information flow and compression within the physical architecture.}